rstoetter/cdependencymanager-php/README.md

 The class cDependencyManager is the main class of the repository \\rstoetter\\cdependencymanager-php.

-The class cDependencyManager is a PHP class, which is able to resolve dependencies (ie classes, URLs, HTML scripts .. ).
-You feed the class with the known dependencies of the objects you are providing and it generates an array with the objects you provided now arranged in the correct order, which is defined by the dependencies of the specific objects
+The class cDependencyManager is a PHP class, which is able to resolve dependencies (ie between classes, URLs, HTML scripts .. ).

+You feed the class with the known dependencies of the objects you are providing and it generates an array with the objects you provided now arranged in the correct order, which is defined by the dependencies between the specific objects

 ## How can I use it?

 For example, if we want to create a HTML header, which loads the necessary modules in the correct order.
-One file after another and the dependant files should not be loaded until the files they are dependant from hav been loaded.
+One file after another and the dependant files should not be loaded until the files they are dependant from have been loaded.

 In order to get the correct order you must not know the correct order.
-It is enough to know, the implicit dependencies of each file.
-The class cDependencyManager will then do the rest for you.
+It is enough to know the implicit dependencies of each file.
+Therefore you provide the basic rules for the file ( it's unique key and the files it depends directly on) and the class cDependencyManager will then calculate the correct order of the whole dependency structure for you.

 ## helper classes

-There are no helper classes necessary to use the class cdependencymanager:
+There are no helper classes necessary to use the class cDependencyManager:

 But you will need PHP 7 or later to use this repository